CREW Denver Seeks Nominations to the

 10. What costs are involved in serving as a Director?

 Directors are expected to attend CREW Denver lunch programs (this year, $55 each on average) and property tours (this year, $45).
-Attendance is also encouraged at our annual networking functions (e.g., wine tasting, martini mixer, golf tournament – prices vary).
+Attendance is also encouraged at our annual networking functions (e.g., wine tasting, martini mixer, golf tournament, Women of Influence – prices vary).

-While not required, Directors are also expected to support the CREW Network Foundation with a donation in any amount, and to consider participating as a sponsor of CREW Denver.
+Directors are also expected to support the CREW Network Foundation with a donation in any amount.
 Directors are also strongly encouraged to be corporate sponsors for CREW Denver, although it is not a requirement.

 The President Elect is expected to attend the CREW Network Convention and Marketplace, although most travel, registration and hotel expenses are paid by CREW Denver.
 In addition, the President Elect will be expected to attend the CREW Network Council meetings in January/February and June during each year of service, but those expenses are generally paid by CREW Denver.
 The actual amount paid will be allocated by budget, which is approved by the Board.